 I was brought up in a small mill town called Royton which was a place full of terraced houses, large cotton Mills and lots and lots of cobbled streets with lots and lots of people living on top of each other.

 However my summers were spent in the Cotswolds at my Aunty and Uncles playing on the farm with my cousins.
-Even now I can still smell the fresh cut hay when we used to help with the haymaking.
+Even now I can still smell the fresh cut hay from when we used to help with the haymaking.

 So when I got married as soon as we had the opportunity I moved to Saddleworth which was the closest thing to rural living I could afford without moving jobs.

-I have lived here almost 30 years so I must enjoy living here.
+I have lived here over 30 years so I must enjoy living here.
 We have raised a couple of kids who in turn have had families and are now trying to get on to the housing ladder in the area, which is becoming an almost impossible thing to do.

 In the thirty years we have lived here it has changed immeasurably.
 New housing estates have been built and families have come and raised there kids just like we did but it’s getting harder and harder to do that.